microdotblog/help.micro.blog/_posts/2017-10-15-mac-version.md

 If you're using a Micro.blog-hosted weblog, you can use File → New Post to start a new blog post.
 If you're using WordPress or another server, first open the preferences window and enter your web site URL to set it up for posting within the app.

 ## Version history

+### 1.5 --- January 21, 2019

+* Added support for Dark Mode on macOS Mojave.
+* Added username auto-complete when composing a new post.
+* Fixed crash when posting photos without accessibility text.
+* Fixed crash if a photo could not be opened in a new window.
+* Fixed incorrect width/height when posting photos to an external blog.

 ### 1.4.1 --- January 15, 2019